Jbleezy/BO2-Reimagined/README.md

 * Sprinting no longer wakes up EMP'd zombies

 ### Ray Gun
+* Unupgraded: increased impact damage from 1000 to 1500 (same as max splash damage)
+* Upgraded: increased impact damage from 1000 to 2000 (same as max splash damage)
 * No longer limited to 4 players

 ### Ray Gun Mark 2